-This year’s Birthday celebrations for John Rae were considerably more complex that the previous year’s free party with live music.
-There was a combination of events that all came together which meant that it would be good to combine these into a weekend of celebration of Dr John Rae’s Birthday.
+This year’s birthday celebrations for John Rae were considerably more complex than the previous year’s free party with live music!
+A combination of events came together into a weekend of celebration of Dr John Rae’s 204th birthday.

-The next day Saturday, we all arrived in Stromness outside by the John Rae Statue for the Council’s presentation of the Freedom of Orkney being awarded posthumously to Dr John Rae.
-The weather gods were smiling on us with blue skies and sunshine as the Convener Harvey Johnston read a speech and poem that he had penned about the great man, there was even a chorus to this poem and as every one of the not inconsiderable crowd ended up calling out ‘John Rae’ several time the hairs on the back of my neck stood on end.
+The next day, Saturday 30th September, we all arrived by Ian Scott’s statue of John Rae in Stromness for Orkney Islands Council’s posthumous presentation of the Freedom of Orkney to Dr John Rae.
+The weather gods were smiling on us with blue skies and sunshine as Convener Harvey Johnston read a speech and poem he had penned about the great man.
+There was even a communal response to his speech and, as every one of the not inconsiderable crowd ended up calling out ‘John Rae’ several times, the hairs on the back of my neck stood on end!
 The award was presented to the great-great-great niece of John Rae, Ruth Matches.
 Link to Video.
-It was a very emotional service, finished off with Jennifer Wrigley playing ‘Air for Dr John Rae’ on John Rae’s fiddle, I’m not sure whether the wind blowing in the eyes of the crowd was responsible for the tears but I suspect it was more than that!
+It was a very emotional ceremony, concluded by Jennifer Wrigley playing ‘Air for Dr John Rae’ on John Rae’s fiddle from Stromness Museum.
+I’m not sure whether the wind blowing in the eyes of the crowd was responsible for the tears, but I suspect it was more than that!

-After the ceremony it was a dash over to Kirkwall for most of us for the traditional Graveside service whilst a few of use went to the Hall of Clestrain to get things ready for the open afternoon.
-At the Graveside of John Rae a poem was read out and a dram of whisky was poured on the grave whilst a piper Diana Kelday, of the Kirkwall City Band played.
+After the ceremony it was a dash over to Kirkwall for the traditional graveside commemoration, while a few of us went to the Hall of Clestrain to get things ready for the open afternoon.
+At John Rae’s graveside a poem was read out and a dram of whisky was poured on the grave while piper, Diana Kelday, of the Kirkwall City Pipe Band, played.
 Afterwards the Maureen Findlay School of Dance danced the John Rae Reel outside St Magnus Cathedral.

-Saturday afternoon was busy with an open day at the Hall of Clestrain where visitors were took around and inside the Hall by our Trustees to explain our plans for its future.
-We had a great turnout with over sixty people turning up, helped by the amazing weather.
-Free drinks and cakes were on offer whilst people chatted and looked at the plans and slide show of the project.
-We were very grateful for the help from couple of volunteers, Kevin and Anne.
+Saturday afternoon was busy with visitors to the Hall of Clestrain who took the opportunity to be shown around and inside the Hall by our Trustees to explain our plans for its future.
+We had a great turnout of over sixty people, helped by the amazing weather.
+Tea, coffee and cakes were on offer while people chatted and looked at plans and a rolling presentation about the project.
+We were very grateful for help from volunteers, Kevin and Anne.

-Saturday evening we held a film show in the Orkney Theatre in Kirkwall of John Walker’s 2008 film ‘Passage’ as we have been given this film by the producer John Walker to help raise money for the Hall restoration.
-Our Annual Lottery was also drawn with a range of prizes going to winners in Orkney, the wider UK and abroad.
+On Saturday evening we held a film show in the Orkney Theatre in Kirkwall of John Walker’s 2008 film ‘Passage’ as we have been given the rights to show the film by Ian Ritchie to help raise money for the Hall restoration.
+Our annual Lottery was also drawn with a range of prizes going to winners in Orkney, the wider UK and abroad.

-Sunday afternoon it was back to the Hall for another open day although the weather had by now turned quite nasty with high winds rain and low cloud.
-Whilst sheltering from the worse of this, we watched the Hills of Hoy and then Stromness disappear from view, there was one point where it look like the Hall would not be visible!
-Even despite this about twenty brave souls turned up to be shown around the Hall and they were all very interested in our plans and very generous in their donations.
+On Sunday afternoon we were back at the Hall again, although the weather had by now turned quite nasty with high winds, rain and low cloud.
+While sheltering from the worst of the weather, we watched the hills of Hoy, Graemsay and then Stromness disappear from view, and there was one point when it looked like the Hall would not be visible!
+Despite this, about twenty brave souls turned up to be shown around the Hall and they were all very interested in our plans and very generous in their donations.